 After a long day outdoors families have an easy dinner in a local brewpub or go for a more upscale meal.

 A weekend or a week, staycations can be the most relaxing vacation you can have, if you’re willing to do a little planning.

-For example, give the family a tech-free day, where you can play board games, read, get out of the house, even watch a movie together.
+For a winter staycation, give the family a tech-free day, where you can play board games, read, get out of the house, even watch a movie together.
 Just lock away the phones, tablets and laptops.
 Or spend an afternoon snacking and playing the nearest board game café.
 Whoever brings their phone buys the hot cocoa!

 Have a pajama day, order take-out or play tourist and check out nearby museums, parks, or other sites you’ve been meaning to visit.

 Yours isn’t the only family looking for an affordable winter vacation.
 Make this the year that you give a home exchange a shot, especially if you have toddlers or preschoolers and can escape for more than one week.